//

 Why Russia?

-Georgia's ?30–50 lakhs is slightly higher, but its proximity to the EU is evident.
-Tbilisi, wine-country life, ?4-6L/year.
+Georgia's 30–50 lakhs is slightly higher, but its proximity to the EU is evident.
+Tbilisi, wine-country life, 4-6L/year.
 NMC stringent after 2023; emphasizes clinical hours.
+Georgia's medical schools are renowned for their student-centered philosophy, which encourages individualized learning through flexible curricula and smaller class sizes.

 Georgia, why?